FlorianLudwig/cosy/README.md

 The repository contains a **WIP MVP** to evaliuate different technologies, workflows and user interface.
 It's quick and dirty.

-**Not suited for production work.
-User and machine interface are not stable AND WILL CHANGE (and break your stuff).**
+**Not suited for production work.**  Major version zero (0.y.z) is for initial development.
+Anything may change at any time.
+The public API should not be considered stable.

 ## Opinionated